patricktrainer/patricktrainer.github.io/content/posts/Some-SQL-Tricks-of-an-Application-DBA-Haki-Benita.md

 INSERT 0 1000000
 Time: 15410.234 ms (00:15.410)
 ```
-After defining constraints and indexes, loading a million rows to the table took ~15.4s.Next, try to load the data into the table first, and only then add constraints and indexes:
+After defining constraints and indexes, loading a million rows to the table took ~15.4s.
+Next, try to load the data into the table first, and only then add constraints and indexes:
-Loading data into a table without indexes and constraints was much faster, 2.27s compared to 15.4s before.Let's populate the table with user data, where roughly 90% of the users are activated:
+Loading data into a table without indexes and constraints was much faster, 2.27s compared to 15.4s before.
+Let's populate the table with user data, where roughly 90% of the users are activated:
 To query for activated and unactivated users, you might be tempted to create an index on the column `activated`:
 When you try to query *unactivated users*, the database is using the index:
-The database estimated that the filter will result in 102,567 which are roughly 10% of the table.In PostgreSQL, there is a way to create an index on only a part of the table, using whats called a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html):
+The database estimated that the filter will result in 102,567 which are roughly 10% of the table.
+In PostgreSQL, there is a way to create an index on only a part of the table, using whats called a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html):
-Using a `WHERE` clause, we restrict the rows indexed by the index.But, PostgreSQL provides other types of indexes such as [BRIN](https://www.postgresql.org/docs/current/brin.html):
+Using a `WHERE` clause, we restrict the rows indexed by the index.
+But, PostgreSQL provides other types of indexes such as [BRIN](https://www.postgresql.org/docs/current/brin.html):
 > BRIN is designed for handling very large tables in which certain columns have some natural correlation with their physical location within the table
 >
-BRIN stands for Block Range Index.If the number of adjacent pages is set to 3, the index will divide the table into the following ranges:
+BRIN stands for Block Range Index.
+If the number of adjacent pages is set to 3, the index will divide the table into the following ranges:
 For each range, the BRIN index **keeps the minimum and maximum value**:
 Using the index above, try to search for the value 5:
 - `[1–3]` - Definitely not here